 - Cleaning for the purpose of inspection by ROV (LP air, water jet, grit entrainment, etc.) and safety aspects.
-Standards of surface finish. - General Visual Inspection (GVI), and Close Visual Inspection (CVI) of components on structures/pipelines by ROV. - Welds and steel structure terminology: This includes an appreciation of the most common steel structures, methods of installation, and the main types of defects, repairs and maintenance - Concrete structure terminology: An appreciation of the basic types of concrete structures, methods of installation, and the main types of defects, repairs and maintenance - Pipeline component terminology: This includes traditional rigid risers, tie-in spool pieces, tees, valves, flanges and mechanical connectors.
-Also basic pipeline components/items of interest such as riser clamps/guides, sacrificial anodes, (bracelet and retro-fit) field joints and freespans.
-Also included are flexible pipelines and risers, (including recent buoyant risers with their associated buoyancy components/arches and gravity bases etc). - Pipeline technology: A basic appreciation of the main methods of rigid and flexible pipeline and umbilical installation, tie-in and repair.
-Also the main methods of trenching, burying and stabilizing pipelines/umbilicals, and the construction of pipeline/umbilical crossings.
-(This includes stabilisation and anti-scour mattresses, grouted supports and rock dumps.)
-Also flexible risers used with semi-submersible production facilities and FPSO's.
-An awareness of recent developments in diverless pipeline tie-in systems. - Marine growth species identification, percentage coverage (estimates of each type) growth thickness measurement techniques, the effects of marine growth and reason for removal.
+Standards of surface finish. - General Visual Inspection (GVI), and Close Visual Inspection (CVI) of components on structures/pipelines by ROV. - The most common steel structures, methods of installation, and the main types of defects, repairs and maintenance, welds and steel structure terminology. - Structures associated with renewable energy. - Mooring systems. - Floating Production Facilities. - Subsea Infrastructure - Wells, Manifold, etc - Concrete structure terminology: An appreciation of the basic types of concrete structures, methods of installation, and the main types of defects, repairs and maintenance - Pipeline component terminology: Traditional rigid risers, tie-in spool pieces, tees, valves, flanges and mechanical connectors, basic pipeline components/items of interest such as riser clamps/guides, sacrificial anodes, (bracelet and retro-fit) field joints and freespans, flexible pipelines and risers, (including buoyant risers with their associated buoyancy components/arches and gravity bases etc. pipe in pipe and pipeline nubdles). - Pipeline / umbilical's / cables technology: A basic appreciation of the main methods of rigid and flexible pipeline and umbilical / cables installation, tie-in and repair.
+The main methods of trenching, burying and stabilizing pipelines/umbilical's, and the construction of pipeline/umbilical crossings. (this includes stabilisation and anti-scour mattresses, grouted supports and rock dumps).
+Flexible risers used with semi-submersible production facilities and FPSO's.
+An awareness of diverless pipeline tie-in systems. - Marine growth species identification, percentage coverage (estimates of each type) growth thickness measurement techniques, the effects of marine growth and reason for removal.

-Types of visual defects and their likely location in steel/concrete structures and risers.
-Types of defects and areas of concern for structures/pipelines.
-Dimensional checking of welds and measurements underwater using ROV methods eg photogrammetry..
+- Types of visual defects and their likely location in steel/concrete structures and risers. - Types of defects and areas of concern for structures/pipelines.
+Dimensional checking of welds and measurements underwater using ROV methods e.g., photogrammetry.

-3 CORROSION PROTECTION SYSTEMS:
+3 CORROSION PROTECTION SYSTEMS